 Mechanical engineers do this all the time when thinking about engines, like the one in your car.
 We think in systems: inflows of oil to lubricate moving parts and a mixture of oxygen and fuel produce outflows of power for locomotion, combustion emissions, and used oil.

 Botanists often study plants using a systems point-of-view.
 Inflows of sunlight, nutrients, carbon dioxide, and water produce outflows of oxygen, fruit, and dead leaves to prepare for winter.

 Resources in equals resources out.

 As it turns out, corporations also operate under the “systems” analogy.
+They contain defined boundaries and resource flows.
 So do households, countries, and individuals.

 Sustainability is the practice of harmonizing all inflows and outflows with its ecosystem.
 It’s the ability to meet our own needs today without compromising the future generation’s ability to do the same.

 As R. Buckminster Fuller put it, “We are all astronauts on a little spaceship called Earth.”
 We’re burdening future generations of humans, and the ecosystems in which they will live, by the decisions you and I make today.